 The leaves of plant also exhibits cholesterol lowering effect.

-Note: We advise that natural products be consumed in their pristine form, without any preservatives or processing chemicals added, unless a preparation is advised by an Ayurvedic doctor.
+Note: We advise that natural products be consumed in their pristine form, without any preservatives or processing chemicals, unless a preparation is advised by an Ayurvedic doctor.

 It gives maximum health benefits and keeps costs low (compared to the huge medical costs due to modern diseases.)